 In exchange for donating time, money and property, the shareholder gets a capital account in his name showing his share of the capital assets in the new company.
 A shareholder can sell his share of an S-corp so any gain or loss on small business stock is calculated like capital gains on stocks or mutual funds.
 The shareholder has to know his tax basis in the investment in order to calculate the gain or loss.

-My total capital contribution to the S-corp is $11,500.
-I would calculate my capital gain or loss based on this amount if I later sell my stake in the company.
+Your total capital contribution to the S-corp is $11,500.
+You would calculate your capital gain or loss based on this amount if you later sell your stake in the company.

 How to Account for the Contributions